5 Simple Tips to Support Strong Immunity

 Adequate nutrient levels are essential for a strong immune system.
 Here are a few key vitamins, minerals and nutrients that particularly support the immune system

-- Zinc - this acts as a cofactor in over 200 enzymatic reactions in the body - many of these are part of the immune function.
+- Zinc: this acts as a cofactor in over 200 enzymatic reactions in the body - many of these are part of the immune function.
+Found in oysters, red meat, beans, nut and wholegrains.

-- Selenium - vital mineral for building selenoproteins and fueling the immune system.
+- Selenium: vital mineral for building and fuelling the immune system.
+Found in brazil nuts, whole grains, turkey, chicken and fish.

 Check out the BePure Everyday Health Pack Special Offer for the daily support Ben recommends in building up your baseline nutrients for great health and immunity.